 - Develop an undergraduate educational environment that promotes scholarship, knowledge, and an appreciation of African-American culture as a mirror for understanding other great world cultures.

-In concert with these general goals and in consideration of Shaw University’s unique characteristics, students participating in the Shaw University Honors College will:
+In concert with these general goals and in consideration of Shaw University’s unique characteristics, students participating in the program will:

 - Develop proficiency in research, creative and technical writing, and oral communication skills.